Headaches In Children: Signs, Symptoms And Remedies

 For children over 7 years old, try Nurofen for Children Soft Chewable Capsules.
-The easy-to-chew capsule does not need water, offering a convenient and easy way for older children to relieve their headache and get on with their day.
+The easy-to-chew capsule does not need water, offering a convenient and easy way for older children to relieve their headache.

 When to see a medical professional

-Children’s headaches aren’t usually serious, but it is a good idea to see your doctor if your child has a headache and is less than 5 years old.
-You should always seek medical advice if you are at all concerned.
+Children’s headaches aren’t usually serious, but it is a good idea to see your doctor if your child has a headache and is less than 5 years old.* You should always seek medical advice if you are at all concerned for any reason.

 See your doctor if your child’s headaches are accompanied by: